Sardhendu/License-Plate-Detection/README.md

    #### Extract_lisenceplate:
    * This is the most important function that is provided with the actual directory where your images (vehicles/non-vehicles) are provided.
-      * It extracts all region of interests i.e contours (rectangles, circles polygon defined with intense edges), applies some morphological operations.
+      * It extracts all region of interests i.e contours (rectangles, circles polygon defined with intense edges).
       * Then the region of interest (roi) are send to the feature extractor where features for each roi are extracted.
       * These features are then classified as license-plate and non-license plate using Support Vector Machines.